UPRM-CIIC4010-F25/pa2-aquarium-josean_-_julian/readme.md

 If a partner has no commits in the repositories, they will receive a 0.

 # Student Notes
 If you have any bonus specs, bonus or any details the TA's should know, you should include it here:
+I made my own sprites for the new fishes